 Maui Ocean Center

 The best aquarium in Hawaii is also the most environmentally friendly.
-Eschewing popular mammal attractions like dolphin and penguin shows, Maui Ocean Center instead focuses on the fish, turtles and crustaceans that inhabit Hawaii’s oceans.
+Eschewing popular mammal attractions like dolphin and penguin shows, Maui Ocean Center instead focuses on the fish, turtles, and crustaceans that inhabit Hawaii’s oceans.
 The highlight of every trip to the MOC is the water tunnel that allows you to walk through a shark tank.
-Both kids and adults are in awe when they watch sharks, rays and fish swim above, below and all around them.
+Both kids and adults are in awe when they watch sharks, rays, and fish swim above, below, and all around them.
 Make sure to save time and make a reservation for the new 3-D whale film too!
 See about tickets.

 For the uninitiated, an escape room is an immersive, interactive “puzzle/game” in which groups of people must work together to try to solve a mystery.
-On Maui, there are escape rooms in Lahaina, Kihei and Kahului.
-Each has their own themes.
-At the time of this writing, in January, 2018, the themes breakdown as follows…
+On Maui, there are escape rooms in Lahaina, Kihei, and Kahului.
+Each has its own themes.
+Here are a few favorite themes:

 To book an escape room or find out what the current themes are, click on the city name above.
-Escape rooms are great for groups of friends, families or corporate events.
-They usually last about an hour and provide entertainment you’ll be talking about for weeks to come.
+Escape rooms are great for groups of friends, families, or corporate events.
+They usually last about an hour and provide the entertainment you’ll be talking about for weeks to come.

 Museums and Galleries